-Comes from the word queer, but is also another replacement for the word very
+Derived from the word queer, also another word for very

 Was it good?

-Commonly used and fits in after any sentence, we’ll carry on, get on with things
+Commonly used and fits in after any sentence meaning we’ll carry on or get on with things

-Similar to above, not actually meaning listen to me
+Similar to the above while not actually meaning”listen to me”

 The fun and atmosphere was excellent